 The Library is closed in accordance with the Governor's statewide shelter-in-place order.
-No faculty card access is being provided as had been previously communicated before the Governor's order was issued.

 In an effort to mitigate the spread of novel coronavirus (COVID-19), Chancellor Yang announced that effective March 11, UC Santa Barbara has transitioned to remote instruction for the remainder of the Winter Quarter and the entire Spring Quarter (ending June 12).